forem/forem/docs/backend/internationalization.md

 - Allow Forem Admins to set a "default language".
 Currently, if a user doesn't select a language preference, it defaults to English ("en").
 - Update service workers and caching to interpret language preferences.
+- Clean up some code.
+There are some places we're hard-coding strings on the frontend.
+We'll want to explore moving that sort data to the backend to unify where and how we're translating.
 - Translate areas of the site into English (US) first to ensure things are still working.
 In other words, have the platform adhere to the default locale instead of hard-coded strings.